SanamBodake/Real_world_NFT_Data_Analysis_Using_SQL/README.md

 13. Create an “estimated average value calculator” that has a representative price of the collection every day based off of these criteria:
  - Exclude all daily outlier sales where the purchase price is below 10% of the daily average price.
- - Take the daily average of remaining transactions
- a) First create a query that will be used as a subquery.
+ - Take the daily average of remaining transactions a).
+First create a query that will be used as a subquery.
 Select the event date, the USD price, and the average USD price for each day using a window function.
-Save it as a temporary table.
- b) Use the table you created in Part A to filter out rows where the USD prices is below 10% of the daily average and return a new estimated value which is just the daily average of the filtered data.
+Save it as a temporary table. b).
+Use the table you created in Part A to filter out rows where the USD prices is below 10% of the daily average and return a new estimated value which is just the daily average of the filtered data.
 14. Give a complete list ordered by wallet profitability (whether people have made or lost money).